mp3il/bluesnap-ios/README.md

 2. To accept Apple Pay payments, initialize your Apple Pay Merchant ID in the SDK by calling `BlueSnapSDK.setApplePayMerchantIdentifier`.
 In the demo app, see the `setApplePayIdentifier` function.

-3. Add a callback function for token expiration notification, to be called at by BlueSnap SDK.
-In the demo app, check out the `listenForBsTokenExpiration` function to see how this is handled.
+3. Add a callback function for token regeneration, to be called by BlueSnap SDK.
+In the demo app, check out the `initBsToken` function to see how this is handled.

 4. Initialize the input to the checkout flow by creating an instance of `BSInitialData` and filling the parts you may know already of the user (by setting `shippingDetails` & `billingDetails`), and the fields you wish to require from the user (by setting `withShipping`, `fullBilling`, & `withEmail`).